- Public Works

 - It's illegal to push snow into City streets or other right-of-ways.
 It is dangerous for you, City workers, and traffic as it creates dangerous driving conditions and humps in the road.

-How can I help?
+How can I help when driving?

 - Brake slowly.
 Allow room between yourself and the next vehicle.

 - Be patient.
 Plan in extra travel time.